 , cool palm trees, in some cases girls in Arab garb.
 They sprint to it and fill their mouths with handfuls of refreshing water... and then the scene fades, leaving the characters to spit out their mouthfuls of gritty sand.

 A Real Life

-mirage is simply an optical illusion wherein it appears that there is refracted sky (which looks like water) a distance ahead of you; this can happen in several climates, but seeing water in the desert has a greater appeal.
+mirage is simply an optical illusion wherein it appears that there is refracted sky which looks like water a distance ahead of you; this can happen in several climates (including temperate ones where one sometimes sees puddles of water on a warm blacktop road), but seeing water in the desert has a greater appeal.
 However, the term is also used for when someone has a hallucination, leading to this confusion.